CSpanias/cspanias.github.io/_posts/2023-10-27-Agent Sudo Write Up.md

     ![sudo](sudo-l.png)

-    It appears that we have `!root` access?!
-That's seems strange, so let's ask our good friend Google:
+    It appears that we have **not root**, `!root`, access?!
+That's seems a bit strange, so let's ask Google about it:

     ![cve-root](cve-root.png)